guyzmo/git-repo/README.md

 ### Configuration

+To configure `git-repo` you simply have to call the following command:

+    % git repo config

+and a wizard will run you through getting the authentication token for the service, add the command alias or the name of the remote.
+Though, configuring custom services is still not handled by the wizard…

-To configure `git-repo` you need to tweak your `~/.gitconfig`.
+But if you prefer manual configuration you'll have to tweak your `~/.gitconfig`.
 For each service you've got an account on, you have to make a section in the gitconfig:

     [gitrepo "gitlab"]
         token = YourVerySecretKey